wunderpraechtig/SumoVizUnity/README.md

 ﻿# SumoVizUnity

-3D visualization of trajectories and geometries of crowd simulation software (Optimized for `JuPedSim` and 3D Geometries)
+3D visualization of trajectories and geometries of crowd simulation software in virtual reality (Optimized for `JuPedSim` and 3D Geometries)

 ![alt text](https://raw.githubusercontent.com/FabianPlum/SumoVizUnity/master/Example_1.png "Preview of SumoVizUnity JPS")